liam2/liam2/doc/usersguide/source/processes.rst

 improve simulation speed.

-The procedure below simulates whether an individual survives or not, and what happens in the latter case. ::
+The function below simulates whether an individual survives or not, and what happens in the latter case. ::

-    dead_procedure:
+    dead_function:
         # decide who dies
         - dead: if(gender,
                    logit_regr(0.0, align='al_p_dead_m.csv'),